What is laparoscopy?

-Diagnostic laparoscopy is a surgical procedure that doctors use to view a woman's reproductive organs.
-A laparoscope, a thin viewing tube similar to a telescope, is passed through a small incision (cut) in the abdomen.
-Using the laparoscope, the doctor can look directly at the outside of the uterus, ovaries, fallopian tubes, and nearby organs.
+Laparoscopy is a type of diagnostic surgical procedure that your healthcare provider can use to look inside your body at your abdominal and reproductive organs.
+This procedure can also be used to collect samples of tissue (biopsies) for testing.
+A laparoscope — a thin tube similar to a telescope — is passed through a small incision (cut) in your abdomen.
+Using the laparoscope, your provider can look directly at the outside of your:

-A female pelvic laparoscopy is often recommended when other diagnostic tests, such as ultrasound and X-ray, cannot confirm the cause of a condition.
-Your doctor might use laparoscopy to:
+Your provider might recommend a laparoscopy if other diagnostic tests — ultrasound and X-ray — cannot confirm the cause of a condition.
+Your provider might use laparoscopy to: